Capstone-Projects-2022-Fall/parking-spot-detector-front-end/README.md

     - Home Screen
       - User login information
       - Parking location data on map
-        - Parking location can be show more info may be chosen and more data can be viewed on new screen with navigation button
+        - Parking location markers can be selected to show more details
       - Create parking area button opens new screen to enter a new parking location
     - User Profile Screen
       - Update, logout, and delete may be chosen to modify or logout user